prototypefund/Digital_Bargeld-docs/core/api-sync.rst

 Synchronization frequency
 -------------------------

-Generally, the wallet should attempt to synchronize at a randomized time interval between 30 and 300 seconds of being started, unless it already synchronized less than two hours ago already.
-Afterwards, the wallet should synchronize every two hours, or after purchases exceed 5 percent of the last bulk amount that the user withdrew.
+Generally, the client should attempt to synchronize at a randomized time interval between 30 and 300 seconds of being started, unless it already synchronized less than two hours ago already.
+Afterwards, the client should synchronize every two hours, or after purchases exceed 5 percent of the last bulk amount that the user withdrew.
 In all cases the exact time of synchronization should be randomized between 30 and 300 seconds of the specified event, both to minimize